 Who Is Your Financial Aid Counselor?

 UMBC students who are applying for need-based financial aid are assigned a Financial Aid Counselor who will work with them as they progress through the financial aid process.
 Financial Aid Counselors can help you with questions about how to apply for financial aid, what documents you need to provide to complete your application, and what to do if your financial circumstances change.
-Click here to find out who your Counselor is and how to contact them.
+Find out who your Counselor is and how to contact them using our contact page.